-Triumph has been mum about the power and torque specs of the unit, but say that they’ve achieved peak and continuous power densities of 13 kW / kg and 9 kW / kg respectively.
-If the motor is 10 kg (22 lb) in weight, this means peak and continuous power of 130 kW / 90 kW (174 bhp / 121 bhp).
+In the original press briefings, Triumph was mum about the power and torque specs of the unit.
+They said that they achieved peak and continuous power densities of 13 kW / kg and 9 kW / kg respectively.
+With a 10 kg / 22 lb motor, I estimated peak and continuous power of 130 kW / 90 kW (174 bhp / 121 bhp).
 This estimate ended up being exactly what they cited in the final press release.

 Ride gear of the Triumph TE-1 — Öhlins and Brembo

-It’s always interesting to note how much in common electric motorcycles have with internal combusion engine bikes.
+It’s always interesting to note how much in common electric motorcycles have with internal combustion engine bikes.

 Apart from the motor and chassis, there are many things that are customisable and that have significant impact on ride quality.
 These are things like the wheels, tyres, suspension, brakes, and handlebars.